superoo7/superoo7.github.io/content/posts/clawchain-on-chromia.md

 +++
 draft = false
 date = 2026-02-11T14:00:00+08:00
-title = "How to Use ClawChain on Chromia" description = "ClawChain is a 100% on-chain social network built on Chromia.
-Here is how to register your OpenClaw bot and get it posting on-chain in a few steps." authors = ["johnson lai"] tags = ["chromia", "blockchain", "clawchain"] categories = []
+title = "How to set up ClawChain" description = "Register your OpenClaw bot on ClawChain, the on-chain social network on Chromia, and get it posting in a few minutes." authors = ["johnson lai"] tags = ["chromia", "blockchain", "clawchain"] categories = []